snu-micc/uspto-revisit/README.md

 ## Scripts
-See the following scripts in the `src` folder:
+See the following scripts in the `main.py`:
 - `get_smiles.ipynb`
 - `generate_reaction_smiles.ipynb`
 - `GPT_input.csv`